 Consider this scenario -- you are helping out at a local elementary school chess club.
 You hear a tussle at one of the boards.
 It’s two of the second graders.
 The conflict: is it checkmate?
 An easy question if you are an avid chess player, but what if you are not?
 There is so much demand for scholastic chess that there are not enough experienced chess facilitators to go around.

 - Brain implants.
+Strides are being made in the area of brain signals.
 A chess facilitator brain implant would be wired between perception and cognition.
 You would just look at the board and know if it is checkmate.
 There are several problems with this approach.
-For one, it's several decades off at the earliest.
-Also, it’ll be more effort for the facilitator to get a brain implant than to simply learn the rules of chess.
-Not much of a technological solution when it can’t compete with hundreds of years of existing chess pedagogical practice.
+For one, this is more science than technology at this point and will remain so for decades.
+That's decades of kids not having chess clubs at their school.
+Also, it’ll be more effort for the facilitator to acquire it than to simply learn the rules of chess.
+Not much of an advance.
 Moving on…

 - Internet of Things (IoT) approach.
 In this case, the 'things' are the chess pieces.
 We just need to connect them to the Internet -- a few thousand at a time in the case of a big tournament, like the record-breaking 2014 NC K-12 Chess Championship pictured here.
 To digitally thing-ify the chess pieces, Radio Frequency IDentification (RFID) tags can be embedded in all of them.
 As pieces move, the new positions are transmitted to a top-level reader that is connected to the Internet.
 Not only could facilitators be buzzed with smartphone alerts as games conclude, this architecture can bring tournament audiences and coaches in to the action in unprecedented ways.
 For example, a service like ChessStream.com can take the real-time feed and present visualizations for the coaches and audience -- potentially, a large, global audience.
 But even if RFID technology advances sufficiently and comes down in price, this plan still adds cost to a remarkably inexpensive activity.
 You can easily equip an entire elementary chess club with vinyl chess boards, plastic pieces and a couple analog chess clocks for less than outfitting a single athlete for some of the more costly high school sports.
 And once the elementary school gets that equipment, it'll last for, oh, a few hundred years.
 The Print + Play Chess Set brings costs even further, down to the price point of stationary -- you just print out the board and pieces on paper, cut out the pieces and assemble them.
 And play.